 Step 2: Get a Roma Pass

-Now this saved us time and money.
-The Roma Pass was a lifesaver which allowed us to travel all over Rome using unlimited public transportation for only 28,00 € ~ $31.26 for 48 hours.
-If you happen to arrive and are not lucky like we were about arriving on the last Sunday of the month for free museum tours, the Roma Pass gets you into 1 museum for free unless you purchase the 3 day pass which allows two museums included in the Roma Pass.
+Now, this saved us time and money.
+The Roma Pass was a lifesaver that allowed us to travel all over Rome using unlimited public transportation for only 28,00 € ~ $31.26 for 48 hours.
+Getting your pass on the last Sunday of the month there are free museum tours.
+But if you traveling outside of that time, the Roma Pass gets you into 1 museum for free unless you purchase the 3-day pass which allows two museums included in the Roma Pass.